 15. The Truman Show (1998)

 ‘The Truman Show’ is a movie so philosophically moving that it almost makes us forget Jim Carrey‘s majorly comedic reputation.
 Carrey plays the role of Truman Burbank, a man whose entire life has been a TV show set inside a massive studio.
-All the people he has ever known were hired actors and all the things that he has been ever been through were scripted and telecast to millions of people worldwide.
+All the people he has ever known were hired actors, and all the things that he has ever been through were scripted and telecast to millions of people worldwide.

 Read More: Best Serial Killer Movies of All Time

 Seldom does a movie so intelligent and political deliver as thrilling all-out action as ‘V for Vendetta’ does.
 It is even rarer for it to leave such a lasting impression on our brain.
 Set in a dystopian Britain ruled by a Kafkaesque tyrant, ‘V for Vendetta’ follows a vigilante freedom-fighter in a Guy Fawkes mask as he plans to overthrow the government with the help of a young girl, Evey, played by Natalie Portman.
 The film is so provocative and moving that it makes us root for anarchy and destruction.

 It paints such a bleak picture of our future as a society that you are forced to think.
 With its articulate dialogue and engaging plot, ‘V for Vendetta’ makes us cherish the freedoms that we enjoy.
 ‘V for Vendetta’ works on many levels which impact almost every viewer in one way or the other.
 The exhilarating action in this film, with scenes of buildings exploding with fireworks, makes it even more unforgettable.